digi4care/Youtube-Channel-Transcription-Downloader/README.md

 ---

 # YouTube Channel Transcript Downloader

-This script downloads transcripts for ALL videos on one or more YouTube channel(s) or individual videos in all available languages.
-Each channel gets its own organized folders.
-Downloads are processed with rate limiting to avoid YouTube IP bans.
-Pre-existing transcripts will be skipped allowing you to resume or update channels.
-Many more features and details below more details below.
+This script downloads transcripts for all videos in one or more YouTube channels, or individual videos, in all available languages.
+It creates organized folders for each channel and manages files into subdirectories.
+Downloads are processed with rate-limiting to avoid YouTube IP bans, and existing files are skipped, allowing you to resume or update channels efficiently.
+Key features include:

+- Download transcripts for single or multiple videos and channels.
+- Support for downloading transcripts in multiple languages, including all available languages.
+- Options to download only TXT or JSON files.
+- Configurable request delays and concurrency to manage download speed and avoid IP bans.
+- Smart error handling with retries, exponential backoff, and error skipping for non-retryable issues.
+- Organized file structure based on language and channel.
+- Command-line options for flexible usage, including reading URLs from a file.

+---

+You can now replace the existing summary in your README.md file with this improved version.

 ## Usage